Cross Campus Transfer Students

 issue, we suggest you choose one of the following options then re-upload the transcript

 Option 1: Open the PDF, go to print and choose Adobe PDF as the printer.
 This will create a copy of the PDF without the digital signature.

 Option 2: Take a photo of the printed document, convert the .png or .jpg file to a PDF.

 The U-M School of Public Health considers the following academic factors in determining admission for cross-campus students:

 - Number of credit hours completed by proposed term of entry.

 - Demonstrated interest in Public Health.
 Be sure to highlight what makes the public health major right for you given your interests, goals and experiences.

-Prospective cross-campus applicants are encouraged to attend one of our information sessions to learn more about the academic majors and transfer process.
+Prospective cross-campus applicants are highly encouraged to attend one of our information sessions to learn more about the academic requirements and the application process.
 See the events calendar for dates and times.
 If you are unable to attend an information session you may request an advising appointment by emailing email@example.com.

 Start with our Admissions page to learn about specific degree application deadlines and requirements.